Learnware-LAMDA/Learnware/docs/components/learnware.rst

 References
 -----------

 ..
 [1] Yu-Chang Wu, Yi-Xiao He, Chao Qian, and Zhi-Hua Zhou.
 Multi-objective evolutionary ensemble pruning guided by margin distribution.
-In *Proceedings of the 17th International Conference on Parallel Problem Solving from Nature*, 2022.
+In: *Proceedings of the 17th International Conference on Parallel Problem Solving from Nature (PPSN'22)*, 2022, pp.427-441.